 - Yet Another Fantasy Gamer Comic has the various factions within Black Mountain, plus the various surrounding kingdoms.

 - Something Positive evolved into this, once Davan and Pee-Jee moved to Texas.
-You have the Davan-centric Texas cast, the Aubrey-centric Boston cast, the Monette-centric Hollywood cast and Kharisma (at-large in parts unknown), with assorted characters Commuting On A Bus (most notably Davan's ex, Branwen) and several outlying characters checking during the "Old Familiar Faces" arcs.
+There's the Davan/PeeJee-centric Texas cast, the Aubrey/Jason-centric Boston cast, the Monette-centric Hollywood cast and Kharisma (at-large in parts unknown), with assorted characters Commuting on a Bus (most notably Davan's ex, Branwen) and several outlying characters checking during the "Old Familiar Faces" arcs.

 - At Whateley Academy in the Whateley Universe, people get split off by their 'team'.
 Team Kimba has the core protagonists.
 Outcast Corner has four more main characters who mostly appear together.
 Carmilla has split off from Team Kimba and has her own team now: The Pack.
 Aquerna mainly appears with the Underdogs.
 The Whitman Literary Girls have their own stories.
 And even the school villains usually stick to their own teams.

 - In The Gungan Council, the factions group like minded characters (Lightside characters joining Jedi, darkside character joining Sith) together and instill a sense of galactic conflict, due to hundreds of characters being written at once.